Are you looking for assistance in finding recovery options?

 Through the collaborate efforts of our team members and program partners, we continue the work of making the Greater Kingsport area a safer, healthier, and more resilient community.
 Our Leadership and Steering Teams consist of regional experts, area stakeholders, and community members who volunteer their time and talents to set the overall vision and program direction.
 Our Program Partners are service providers and other non-profit organizations we have worked with to plan and support programs and events.

-Looking for help in understanding the effects of substance use in our children and teen and learning ways you can promote healthy habits to protect their brains?
+Looking for help in understanding the effects of substance use in our children and teens?
+And learning ways you can promote healthy habits to protect their brains?
 The links below share a variety of resources and strategies for having those difficult conversations.
 However, we know this is a complicated issue.
-If you have questions or need more information, please reach out to us at email@example.com or 423-378-3409 x18.
+If you have questions or need more information, please reach out to us at firstname.lastname@example.org or 423-378-3409 x18.

 and agree to describe addiction as a treatable disease and use person-centered language such as a person with substance use disorder instead of words that hurt like "addict" or "junkie".